Mightily Oats, a shortened form of "The Quite Reverend Mightily-Praiseworthy-Are-Ye-Who-Exalteth-Om Oats".

 Actually, Mac Cool is a pretty Celtic name, since Finn Mac Cool is the Anglicised version of Irish legendary hero Fionn Mac Cumhaill.
 In fact, it's the kind of Celtic name you might come up with if you didn't know very many Celtic names.

-Francesca Lia Block is all over this trope, possibly due to her own name.
+Weetzie Bat: Francesca Lia Block is all over this trope, possibly due to her own name.
 She justifies this in part by creating a lot of mother characters who would totally name their kids things like Duck, Witch Baby, (a very pale blonde) Cherokee...and so by extension it gets oddly believable that there would be a kid out there named My Secret Agent Lover Man.
-It also helps that the stories are supposed to be like fairy tales.
+In the case of Duck and My Secret Agent Lover Man, they only exist because of a wish that was granted by a Literal Genie, so they weren't named by actual parents but by the wisher's use of slang terms.
+It also helps that the stories [[Myth Punk are supposed to be like fairy tales.

 In Dean Koontz's From the Corner of His Eye, the villain (named Enoch Cain, naturally) learns from a newspaper article that one of his victims was named Kickmule.
 He's surprised to learn Kickmule is a legitimate name, and since it's so badass decides to use it in the future if he ever needs another alias ("no one would ever mess with Wolfgang Kickmule").